bodjaman/NASA-API-App/README.md

 I'd like to:

+1. Offer input to select a different rover
-1. Have the most recent set of images, or a single random image render before any input is taken
+1. ~Have the most recent set of images, or a single random image render before any input is taken~
-2. Display tooltip on image-mouse-hover, showing metadata
+1. Display tooltip on image-mouse-hover, showing metadata
-3. ~~Set a range for the input, so that users cannot pick a date prior to Curiosity's landing on Mars~~
+1. ~~Set a range for the input, so that users cannot pick a date prior to Curiosity's landing on Mars~~
-4. ~~Find a neater way to remove one set of images and render another~~ - stored an array of photos in state and created an Image component for each photo pulled from API
+1. ~~Find a neater way to remove one set of images and render another~~ - stored an array of photos in state and created an Image component for each photo pulled from API